 Clean and wax your boat before storage.
 If you store your boat in the water, there may be a layer of growth on the bottom.
 As it dries, this debris will harden.
 Clean, scrub, and scrape the bottom promptly when the boat is removed from the water.
-Thoroughly remove marine growth and other foreign matter from the hull.
-Clean the inside of all hull openings, thru hull fittings and scupper drains.
-Inspect the hull bottom for any damage.
+Remove marine growth and other foreign matter from the hull.
+Clean the inside of hull openings, thru hull fittings and scupper drains.
+Inspect the hull for damage.

 Check cleats and rails for corrosion and tightness.
-Clean all stainless steel as directed under MAINTENANCE AND SERVICE.
-Use a good quality metal preservative like $T-9^{TM}$ (see page 5-3) on all metal surfaces to prevent salt water damage.
-Check for loose silicone, hinged, and unseated gaskets.
+Clean stainless steel as directed under MAINTENANCE AND SERVICE.
+Use a quality metal preservative like T-9TM (see page 5-3) on metal surfaces to prevent salt water damage.
+Check for loose silicone, hinges, and unseated gaskets.
 Replace or tighten where necessary.
 Heavy seas pounding and twisting the hull can cause leaks in your windows, doors and hatches.
-Check all hinges for corrosion and lubricate.
+Check hinges for corrosion and lubricate.